bhcarpenter/intro-to-programming/week1/intro.md

 ---
 #Assembly Language

-Somewhere during the 40s and 50s people realized that writing the machine code directly was boring and error prone, so they developed "Assembly Languages", a way of writing computer operation sequences (programs) that were easier to read and understand by humans.
+Early on people realized that writing the machine code directly was boring and error prone, so they developed "Assembly Languages", a way of writing computer operation sequences (programs) that were easier to read and understand by humans.

 These programs were then "compiled" into machine code so that they could be run by the processors.